astrograzl/freeFITS/README.md

       -a ADD, --add ADD  add license information to FITS file -d, --delete       delete license information from FITS file

 To list available licenses run as `freeFITS.py -l /dev/null`.
-The identifier at first posittion in listing
+The identifier at first position in listing

     cc_by: CC BY 3.0 (http://creativecommons.org/licenses/by/3.0/)
     cc_by_nc_nd: CC BY-NC-ND 3.0 (http://creativecommons.org/licenses/by-nc-nd/3.0/)